 Beginners look funny on the water as it is, and when they dress up in expensive brightly colored wetsuits, it's just ridiculous.
 Yes, in the beginning you will look funny.
 It's better to accept it and treat it with humor.
 Kick up a row when you at least gain experience, if not become a world champion.
 Until then, wherever you go, you'll run into a local kid on a scrap of an old board in ripped shorts who is a thousand times better than you.

 First look at the waves from the shore, follow the other surfers, count the number of waves in the set.
-And only then get out on the water.

 It's not about worshipping the element, but about recognizing its power.
 It's impossible to realize the power of the ocean if all you know about it are beautiful videos of surfers gliding effortlessly and confidently through the waves.